Awlingghan History, Family Crest & Coats of Arms

 The surname Awlingghan was first found in Kent where they were Lords of the manor of Allingham.

-Important Dates for the Awlingghan family
+Early History of the Awlingghan family

 This web page shows only a small excerpt of our Awlingghan research.
 Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Awlingghan History in all our PDF Extended History products and printed products wherever possible.